History: First Issued: May 2014. Last Revised: September 13, 2021.

 4. Standards for Reappointment as Assistant Professor

-For reappointment as an Assistant Professor there must be demonstrable potential that the candidate will excel in at least one realm of responsibility and perform well in all other realms of responsibility.
-Evidence of such potential will indicate that the candidate has been involved in the generation of new knowledge, has carried out creative activities, and has made contributions and innovations available to others through teaching, outreach and/or presentations in scientific and technical journals, books or comparable publications.
+For reappointment as an Assistant Professor, there must be demonstrable potential that the candidate will excel in at least one realm of responsibility and perform well in all other realms of responsibility for which they have assigned time in their Statement of Faculty Responsibility.
+Evidence of such potential will indicate that the candidate has been involved in the generation of new knowledge, has carried out creative activities, or has made contributions and innovations available to others through teaching, outreach and/or presentations in scientific and technical journals, books or comparable publications.
 Successful application for extramural funds is further testimony to the candidate’s potential.

 5. Standards for Associate Professor with Tenure

-For appointment as an Associate Professor with tenure there must be evidence that the candidate has excelled in one realm of responsibility and performed well in all other realms of responsibility.
-Evidence of such potential will indicate that the candidate has been involved in the generation of new knowledge, has carried out creative activities, and has made contributions and innovations available to others through teaching, outreach and/or presentations in scientific and technical journals, books or comparable publications.
-Candidates should have a national reputation for contributions to their fields.
+For appointment as an Associate Professor, there must be evidence that the candidate has excelled in one realm of responsibility and performed well in all other realms of responsibility for which they have assigned time in their Statement of Faculty Responsibility.
+Evidence of such potential will indicate that the candidate has been involved in the generation of new knowledge, has carried out creative activities, or has made contributions and innovations available to others through teaching, outreach and/or presentations in scientific and technical journals, books or comparable publications.
+Candidates should have a national reputation for contributions to their field(s).
 Successful application for extramural funds is further testimony to the candidate’s reputation outside the university.
 The faculty must be assured that there is a reasonable expectation that the candidate will continue to build their national and international reputations through significant contributions to the field.

 6. Standards for Professor

-Promotion to full professor is not acquired because of the number of years in the associate professor rank.
+Promotion to Professor is not acquired because of the number of years in the Associate Professor rank.
 Therefore, it is crucial that the quality of a candidate’s performance be carefully documented.
-During the review, emphasis will be placed on activities and accomplishments since the year of promotion to associate professor and appointment to tenure rank.
-Regardless of a candidate’s area of activity, there must be evidence that the candidate has been involved in the generation of new knowledge, has carried out creative activities, and has made contributions and innovations available to others through teaching, outreach and/or presentations in scientific and technical journals, books or comparable publications.
+During the review, emphasis will be placed on activities and accomplishments since the year of promotion to associate professor and, when appropriate, appointment to tenure rank.
+Regardless of a candidate’s area of activity, there must be evidence that the candidate has been involved in the generation of new knowledge, has carried out creative activities, or has made contributions and innovations available to others through teaching, outreach and/or presentations in scientific and technical journals, books or comparable publications.
 Furthermore, for promotion to full professor, the department must be assured that the candidate has a national and international reputation for excellence in her/his field and that the candidate will maintain this reputation through significant contributions to the field.

-7.1 Within the Department of Applied Ecology each Assistant and Associate Professor is assigned a liaison, typically a Professor although an Associate Professor can serve as liaison for an Assistant Professor, who monitors the activities and accomplishments of his or her charge.
+7.1 Within the Department of Applied Ecology each full time (>0.75FTE) Assistant and Associate Professor with a contract longer than a year is assigned a liaison, typically a Professor although an Associate Professor can serve as liaison for an Assistant Professor, who monitors the activities and accomplishments of his or her charge.
 Each year in the spring at a meeting of the senior faculty, liaisons report on the progress of their charges.
 The senior faculty evaluates the progress of each junior faculty and provides feedback that is communicated by the liaison to his or her charge.
-Through this process the senior faculty evaluates the professional development of junior faculty and provides constructive feedback regularly.
+Through this process, the senior faculty evaluates the professional development of junior faculty and provides constructive feedback regularly.

 7.2 In addition, each assistant and associate professor develops a Statement of Faculty Responsibilities in consultation with the head of department, who, in turn, consults with the departmental faculty.
 This Statement of Faculty Responsibilities becomes an agreement between the individual faculty member and the departmental faculty at higher ranks.
 The head of department reviews the accomplishments of all faculty every year.
-Peer evaluations of teaching are conducted annually as a part of the review of each assistant professor.
-Associate professors are also reviewed every three years through the process for Comprehensive Review of Tenured Faculty which is accompanied by a peer evaluation of teaching.
+Peer evaluations of teaching are conducted as required by NCSU Peer Review of Teaching regulation 05.20.10.
+Associate professors are reviewed for teaching by the same guideline, and comprehensively per the NCSU Post Tenure Review of Faculty regulation 05.20.04.

 7.3 Associate professors are free to petition for promotion anytime that they feel their credentials are sufficient.
 The senior faculty frequently make recommendations that an associate professor is ready for consideration through the liaison process.

-7.4 The senior faculty liaisons typically meet during April to review the performance of assistant and associate professors.
-Following this meeting, typically in May, the head of department contacts those due for mandatory review and those who the senior faculty recommend as ready for consideration.
+7.4 The senior faculty liaisons typically meet during spring to review the performance of assistant and associate professors.
+Following this meeting, the head of department contacts those due for mandatory review and those who the senior faculty recommend as ready for consideration.
 The head also announces to the associate professors that they should make known their plans for petitions for promotion during the following cycle.
-All who are ready for review are given full instructions for preparing the dossier, are asked to recommend external references (except assistant professors petitioning for reappointment), and given a deadline typically of 15 September for submission of their reappointment, promotion and tenure documentation.
+All who are ready for review are given full instructions for preparing the dossier, are asked to recommend external references (except assistant professors petitioning for reappointment), and given a deadline for submission of their reappointment, promotion and tenure documentation.

-7.5 During May and June the head consults with the senior faculty about additional appropriate external references and sends requests for references to those chosen with a deadline on or about 15 September.
-During the latter half of September the head of department reviews all documentation, makes editorial and substantive recommendations and returns it to the candidates for preparation of a final draft.
+7.5 During spring, the head consults with the senior faculty about additional appropriate external references and sends requests for references to those chosen with a deadline on or about 31 August.
+During the latter half of September, the head of department works with the candidates to ensure a final dossier is fully prepared.

 7.7 Following discussion of each petition, a faculty vote is taken.
 Two weeks prior to the meeting the head requests all eligible faculty who will be absent to submit, preferably before the meeting, a written proxy to the head.
-An individual is chosen by consensus of the voting faculty to prepare the written assessment.
+An individual is chosen to prepare the written assessment; typically this is the junior faculty member’s liaison.
 This assessment is made available to the voting faculty for comment before it is incorporated in the dosier.
 The head of department prepares a separate written assessment.
 These assessments are made available to the candidates allowing five business days for them to provide an optional response that, if submitted, becomes part of the dossier submitted to the dean.